Tripadvisor just named Hanoi—the bustling, heart-of-Vietnam city—as the Best Food Destination in the World for 2024!

 8. Xôi Xéo

-This delightful dish features sticky rice cooked with turmeric and chicken fat, topped with mung bean paste and crispy fried shallots.
+The dish is simple but packed with flavor: sticky rice cooked with turmeric and chicken fat, topped with smooth mung bean paste and crispy fried shallots.
+What looks humble at first bite is actually rich, comforting, and surprisingly addictive.

-Xôi Xéo may appear simple, but it surprises with its rich flavors.
-Nowadays, people love to add extra toppings such as Vietnamese liver pâté, Thịt Kho Tàu (caramelized pork belly), Chả Quế (cinnamon pork sausage) and Ruốc/Chà Bông (pork floss).
+Nowadays, Hanoians like to jazz it up with extra toppings—think Vietnamese liver pâté, Thịt Kho Tàu (Northern caramelized pork belly), Chả Quế (cinnamon pork sausage), or Ruốc/Chà Bông (pork floss).

 Where to eat: